| |

 And in addition to more than one hundred African bishops,

-ever.
-His vision and philosophy are detailed in his book: The City of God.
-He
+His vision is detailed in his book: The City of God.

 The Christian Byzantine Basilica of the time of Justinian,